Gravitational waves from the early universe: Motivation

-Similar to the CMB, the gravitational wave background is expected to be like noise from all directions.
+Similarly to the CMB, the GW background is expected to be noise from all directions.
 The gravitational background noise is very weak and must be distinguished from other noise sources.
-Nonetheless, different collaborations expect to detect the gravitational wave background in the coming years,\footnote{Some of these collaborations are already active.
-They rely on ground-based detectors (LIGO, Virgo, KAGRA) or pulsar time array collaborations (NANOGrav, EPTA, PPTA, CPTA, InPTA, IPTA).
-Future collaborations include a space-based detector (LISA) and ground-based detectors (Cosmic Explorer and the Einstein telescope).} and a lot can be learned from the early universe with gravitational waves.
-Take, for example, the gravitational wave frequency spectrum.
-Gravitational waves can come in different frequencies, and each collaboration probes a different spectrum range.
-Analogous to an orchestra where different instruments are combined, it is possible to combine data from different collaborations in a \emph{gravitational wave orchestra} to get information about different stages of the universe.\footnote{Following the analogy with the music world, in a string quintet we can go from the double bass (low) to the cello, and then to the viola and the violins (high).
+However, different collaborations expect to detect the GW background in the coming years.\footnote{Some collaborations are already active.
+They rely on ground-based detectors (LIGO, Virgo, KAGRA) or are pulsar timing array (PTA) collaborations (NANOGrav, EPTA, PPTA, CPTA, InPTA, IPTA).
+Future collaborations include space-based detectors (LISA, DECIGO, Taiji, and TianQin) and ground-based detectors (Cosmic Explorer and the Einstein telescope).} Since each collaboration probes a different spectrum range of frequencies, we can learn much from the early universe with GWs.

+Analogously to an orchestra where different instruments are combined, it is possible to combine data from different collaborations in a \emph{gravitational wave orchestra} to get information about different stages of the universe.\footnote{Following the analogy with the music world, in a string quintet we can go from the double bass (low) to the cello, and then to the viola and the violins (high).
 Likewise, in the gravitational wave orchestra of the early universe, we can go from matter domination to radiation domination era, then reheating and inflation.}

-Finally, different early universe sources can produce gravitational waves.
-Examples are inflation and beyond Standard Model (BSM) physics phenomena, such as cosmic strings and first-order phase transitions.
-Remarkably, BSM depends on energy scales far beyond what accelerators on Earth can probe.
-Therefore, the gravitational wave background also serves as a laboratory to probe new physics!
-All this information in the gravitational wave background further completes our knowledge of our cosmic history.
+Finally, different early-universe sources can produce GWs.
+Examples are inflation and Beyond Standard Model (BSM) physics phenomena, such as cosmic strings and first-order phase transitions.
+Remarkably, BSM depends on energy scales far beyond what electromagnetic probes like the CMB and accelerators on Earth can probe.
+Therefore, the gravitational-wave background is a laboratory to probe new physics that is complementary to the probes used so far, further complementing our knowledge of our cosmic history.